cortega26/crypto-price-tracker/Crypto_Price_Tracker_User_Guide.md

 3. **Community Discussions**: Feel free to start or join discussions in the GitHub Discussions section of the repository.
 This is a great place to ask questions, share experiences, or suggest improvements.

 4. **Contributing**: If you have ideas for improvements or bug fixes, contributions via pull requests are welcome!
-Please refer to the CONTRIBUTING.md file in the repository for guidelines.

 5. **Stack Overflow**: For general programming questions related to the technologies used in this project, Stack Overflow can be a valuable resource.
-Use relevant tags like 'python', 'cryptocurrency', or 'binance-api'.
+Use relevant tags like "python", "cryptocurrency", or "binance-api".

 Remember, as an open-source project, the Crypto Price Tracker thrives on community involvement.
 Your feedback, bug reports, and contributions help improve the tool for everyone.

+## 11. API Key Security Best Practices

+To ensure the security of your Binance account and data:

+- Use read-only API keys whenever possible.
+- Regularly rotate your API keys (e.g., every 3-6 months).
+- Set IP restrictions on your API key if supported by Binance.
+- Never share your API keys or secrets with anyone.
+- Monitor your API key usage regularly for any suspicious activity.

+## 12. Using Logs for Troubleshooting

+The price_tracker_gui.log file contains detailed information about the application's operation.
+To use it for troubleshooting:

+1. Open the log file in a text editor.
+2. Look for entries marked "ERROR" or "WARNING".
+3. Check the timestamps to correlate log entries with observed issues.
+4. If reporting an issue, include relevant log excerpts (make sure to remove any sensitive information).

 Thank you for your interest in the Crypto Price Tracker!